dpritchard/takiwaR/CRAN-COMMENTS.md

 ## Resubmission
 This is a resubmission.
-There is no change in functionality, therefore the version number is unchanged.
+This is the first release and there is no change in functionality, therefore the version number is unchanged.

 Following suggestions from Brain Ripley / CRAN, in this submission I have: